 Does the provider offer customisable packages which will help you scale the services depending on your potential clients’ requirements?
-Make sure that you can create plans with assigned bandwidths, disk space, and emails, as well as domains.
+Make sure that you can create plans with assigned bandwidths, disk space and emails, as well as domains.
 Remember that you need to keep your target market in mind so you can determine the bandwidth and storage space that your clients may need.

 Does the hosting provider support multiple applications and programming languages?
 Do they offer SSL for secure websites?
 Make sure that you will be able to support various features to suit the specific requirements of your potential clients so you won’t need to turn anyone away.

 Since you are selling web hosting, it should go without saying that you need online presence.
 You’ll want to ensure that your business website stands out from the competition, not just with a catchy name and slick web design.
-Your website should perform well, with pages that load quickly, simple navigation, and relevant content.
+Your website should perform well; pages that load quickly, have simple navigation and relevant content.
 It will also be a big help if your website will allow you to take credit card payments online and automated billing so that you don’t have to worry about tracking each payment that comes in.
 Make sure that your customers also have access to a help desk so they can contact you if they encounter issues with their websites.

 Your hard work and attention to detail won’t pay off if people don’t know you exist.
 Be sure to advertise your business accordingly, placing emphasis on SEO and social media marketing.

 7. Build and maintain relationships with your customers